 Expert Tips

-Shishito peppers are a small fruited pepper variety (capsiccum annuum) with irregular elongated fruits.
-They are typically consumed green (under ripe).
-They are related to Spanish Padron peppers and treated in much the same way.
+Shishito peppers are small fruited vibrant green peppers (capsicum annuum) with irregular elongated fruits.
+They are typically consumed green (under-ripe).
+They are related to Spanish Padron peppers and are treated in much the same way.

 Blistered Shishito Peppers with Tahini Dipping Sauce